White ethnic

-White ethnic is a term used to refer to white Americans who are not Old Stock or White Anglo-Saxon Protestant.
+White ethnic is a term used to refer to white Americans who are not Old Stock or white Anglo-Saxon Protestant.
 They consist of a number of distinct groups and make up approximately 69.4% of the white population in the United States.
 The term usually refers to the descendants of immigrants from Southern, Central and Eastern Europe, Ireland, the Caucasus and France/Francophone Canada.
+Italian Americans, Polish Americans, Russian Americans, Czech Americans and Slovak Americans, Hungarian Americans and Austrian Americans are considered white ethnic.

 History

 In the 19th century, American industrial development caused millions of immigrants to emigrate from Europe to the United States.
 Many came to provide labor for the industrial growth of the Northeast and Midwest, and multitudes of immigrants from non British or non-Germanic Protestant backgrounds settled in the nation's growing cities.
 This immigration wave continued until 1924 when Congress enacted the Johnson–Reed Act, which restricted immigration as a whole and from southern and eastern European countries in particular.
 Additionally, the onset of the Great Depression in the 1930s acted as a deterrent to further immigration to the United States from Europe.